 What happens after spacers are removed?

 You will only have your dental spacers for a week or two before it's time to get them taken off by your orthodontist.
-After your spacers are removed, they'll typically be replaced with a molar band for braces, which acts to anchor your braces in place.
+They'll typically be replaced with a molar band for braces.
+Molar bands act to anchor your braces in place.

 Does everyone get spacers before braces?

 No, not everybody needs to get teeth separators before braces.
 Everyone's teeth are different.
 If your teeth, especially your molars, are very close together, you may need spacers.
 That's because when you get your braces, molar bands may need to be placed around your back molars in order to anchor the braces in place.
 Rubber or metal brace spacers will help make room for those molar brands.
 Your orthodontist will be able to let you know if you need a spacer before braces.

 People who get treatment with Invisalign or other invisible braces won't need brace spacers either.